akihirokomatsu/DataCamp/README.md

 # Statistical Thinking in Python (Part 2)
  - Optimal parameters - parameter values that bring the model in closest agreement with the data, but the model should be right, or else the optimal parameters are not useful
+ - linear regression by least squares, a line that produces the minimal sum of the squares of the residuals
+ - linear regression where degree = 1: slope, intercept = np.polyfit(x, y, degree of polynomial)